scuzzydude/asimov/asimov.md

 [^69]: You read that right, Lebron and Giannis.

-[^70]: From: *Living the Dream: My Life and Basketball* by Hakeem Olajuwon and Peter Knboler
+[^70]: From *Living the Dream* by Hakeem Olajuwon, copyright © 1996.
+Reprinted by permission of Little, Brown, an imprint of Hachette Book Group, Inc

 [^71]: Flying Pig